 The Details page is the first page you will see when creating an event.
-This is where you will name your event, assign it a date and time, and write a brief synopsis for future registrants.
+This is where you will name your event, assign it a date and time, primary language, and write a brief synopsis for future registrants.
 While this information is required to create your event, you may update and make changes to it at a later date.

 The title of your event will appear on both the Registration and Event pages for your event as well as any email notifications sent out to event registrants.